Must do things in Paris to add to your bucket list

 33) Visit the Jardin du Luxembourg

-Located in the 6th arrondissement, The Jardin du Luxembourg covers 25 hectares.
-There are many activities for children and adults including puppet theatres, rides, slides, chess tables, tennis courts, and remote control boats.
+Located in the 6th arrondissement, The Jardin du Luxembourg is a large park covering 25 hectares.
+Add it to your bucket list in Paris so you can enjoy the many things to do for toddlers, children and adults including puppet theatres, rides, slides, chess tables, tennis courts, and remote control boats.

 34) Look around Place des Vosges

-Place des Vosges is one of the oldest and most beautiful squares in Paris.
+Place des Vosges is one of the oldest and most beautiful squares in Paris and an essential part of any itinerary.
 Listed as a historical monument since 1954, the square is surrounded by two-storey buildings built from red brick and stone and topped with blue-slate roofs.

 35) Take a walk through Saint Germain des Pres

 Saint Germain des Pres is a popular neighbourhood to explore in Paris with an abundance of boutiques and famous cafes.